ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 1. There are 2 folders, one local and the rclone mount named Mount
 2. These 2 folders are merged via MergerFS and is mounted to another folder.
 All apps such as Plex, Radarr, Sonarr and such will be pointed to this folder.
 3. When you copy a file to MergerFS, this will be copied to Local First.
 Directory structures will be retained.
-4. A rclone move script moves all of the contents inside Local every 3AM, retaining the directory structures.
+4. A rclone move script moves all the contents inside Local every 3AM, retaining the directory structures.
 5. Applications that are pointed to MergerFS wouldn’t know the difference.

 Pros of this setup are as follows:

 1. New files will be immediately available in Plex and has faster loading times due to it being available locally.
 2. Uploads is lesser prone to errors than moving files directly via rclone mount.
-3. It's essentially a "set it up and forget" setup
+3. It's essentially a “set it and forget it“ setup

 Cons of this setup are as follows:

 1. New files will not be available on Google Drive until you run the rclone move script
 2. There will be 3 points of failure on this setup, RClone, apps that are connected to MergerFS folder and MergerFS
-3. Monitoring functions such as Plex's "Update my library automatically" will not work for mounts.
+3. Monitoring functions such as Plex's “Update my library automatically“ will not work for mounts.
 You may need to set your application to periodically scan the mount.

 Before we proceed, it is imperative to stop all rclone/plexdrive processes and stop all the apps that are connected to your rclone mount before proceeding.